 If your boss is not paying overtime you are owed, you may recover double damages, as long as you can prove your boss cheated you intentionally.
 You can collect damages six years from when you file a complaint, and your boss will likely be personally liable for these damages.
 He may also be liable for additional damages.

-Don’t let your boss keep money you earned.
-Click on WHAT CAN I DO ABOUT IT? to recover money your boss has stolen from you.
+Don’t let your boss keep your money.
+Click on WHAT CAN I DO ABOUT IT? to recover the money your boss has stolen from you.